-Two systems of Wink exist, an analogue system which is capable of using the VBI (Similar to Intercast or Teletext/Ceefax) to deliver the Wink interactive application.
+Two systems of Wink exist, an analog system that is capable of using the VBI (Similar to Intercast or Teletext/Ceefax) to deliver the Wink interactive application.
 This was built onto certain models of televisions, and received interactive content either over the air or via a local cable network, depending on operator support.
 Wink is capable of operating using only one line of VBI, or a data rate of around 14.4Kbps.
 Wink can also be delivered digitally via an MPEG2 stream.

 Wink allows programs and adverts to be enhanced, when the user sees a special icon appear in the top left corner of the screen, than are able to trigger the service to load, which overlays onto the screen, sometimes blocking the video stream whilst the service is present.

-A return path is supported to collect data from client stop top boxes and televisions, typically through a dialup modem or a cable modem if the client is a cable set top box.
+A return path is supported to collect data from client stop top boxes and televisions, typically through a dialup modem or a cable modem if the client is a cable set-top box.

 DirecTV – deployed Wink technology in selected set top boxes.
 Certain channels can transmit interactive features, of which the user is encouraged to access by pressing a specific button onscreen, which will then load the service.